-This course assumes that students will have studied accounting at Level 1 and Level 2.
+This course assumes that students will have studied commerce Level 1 and accounting Level 2.
 The course looks at adapting the basic accounting systems to partnerships and companies.
 It also introduces students to the various aspects of management accounting like cash budgeting and costing.
-One of the internally assessed achievement standards involves the study of a company's annual report.
-Very able students will also have the opportunity to enter scholarship in accounting.
+Very able students will also have the opportunity to enter a scholarship in accounting.
 As the scholarship examination is based on the Level 3 achievement standards content, students must complete the full course at Level 3 to be fully prepared.

-Number Title Internal/ External Credits AS 91405 Demonstrate understanding of accounting for partnerships I 4 AS 91406 Demonstrate understanding of company financial statement preparation E 5 AS 91407 Prepare a report for an external user that interprets the annual report of a New Zealand reporting entity I 5 AS 91408 Demonstrate understanding of management accounting to inform decision-making E 4
+Number Title Internal/ External Credits AS 91405 Demonstrate understanding of accounting for partnerships 1 4 AS 91406 Demonstrate understanding of company financial statement preparation Е 5 AS 91408 Demonstrate understanding of management accounting to inform decision-making E 4 AS91409 Demonstrate understanding of a job cost subsystem for an entity I 4